 Reports & Papers

-In May of 2010, a divided New York State Court of Appeals reinstated a complaint brought by the New York Civil Liberties Union on behalf of indigent criminal defendants in Hurrell-Harring v.
+In May of 2010, a divided New York State Court of Appeals reinstated a complaint brought by the New York Civil Liberties Union on behalf of criminal defendants in Hurrell-Harring v.
 New York, 15 N.Y.3d 8 (2010) that alleged New York's public defense system was inadequate to ensure the constitutional right to counsel.
 The Court recognized a cognizable claim for relief based on allegations that the plaintiffs had been denied the right to counsel by reason of insufficient compliance with the constitutional mandate of Gideon v.
 Wainwright, 372 U.S. 335 (1963).
 Rather than view the allegations made in the complaint as claims based on ineffective assistance of counsel under Strickland v.
 Washington, 466 U.S. 668 (1984), they found the allegations supported a claim that the plaintiffs had no counsel or had counsel in name only.
 For further information about the complaint, see NACDL's joint amicus curiae brief in the Hurrell-Harring case.

 Hurrell-Harring et al. v.
 New York, settled on October 21, 2014, the eve of trial.
-While the settlement applies to only five of the 57 NY counties, it can be used as a blueprint that can be used by other counties in New York to meet the obligation to provide adequate representation to indigent defendants statewide.
+While the settlement applies to only five of the 57 NY counties, it can be used as a blueprint that can be used by other counties in New York to meet the obligation to provide adequate representation to public defense clients statewide.
 Only last month, the U.S. Department of Justice, on behalf of the federal government, filed a statement of interest in the litigation that, while not taking a position on the merits of plaintiffs' claims in this particular case, declared that the right to counsel "is so fundamental to the operation of the criminal justice system that its diminishment erodes the principles of liberty and justice that underpin all of our civil rights in criminal proceedings."